Security-Onion-Solutions/securityonion-docs/zeek-fields.rst

 Zeek Fields
 ===========

-Zeek logs are sent to Elasticsearch where they are parsed using ingest parsing.
+Zeek logs are sent to :ref:`elasticsearch` where they are parsed using ingest parsing.
 Most Zeek logs have a few standard fields and they are parsed as follows:

 | ts => @timestamp
 | uid => log.id.uid